Wei9711/NegGCNs/README.md

 # 1. NegGCN (MCGCN)
 The first method is based on Monte Carlo chains.
 The negative samples were sampled using the method in [Understanding Negative Sampling in Graph Representation Learning](https://arxiv.org/pdf/2005.09863.pdf)

-This work "Negative Samples-enhanced Graph Convolutional Neural Networks" appeared in the 16-th International Conference on Intelligent Systems and Knowledge Engineering  (ISKE 2021)
+This work [Negative Samples-enhanced Graph Convolutional Neural Networks](https://ieeexplore.ieee.org/document/9755440) appeared in the 16-th International Conference on Intelligent Systems and Knowledge Engineering  (ISKE 2021)

 ![NegGcn](NegGCN(MCGCN).jpg)